RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

   <div class="image-caption">FX Chain</div>
 {:/nomarkdown}

-FX chain does nothing more than a light but FX in between your ProChannel modules.
+FX chain does nothing more than let you put plug-in FX in between your ProChannel modules.

 #### Style Dials